 If staff court reporters are unavailable to report a civil hearing or civil trial, then pursuant to California Rules of Court rule 2.956, a party may request the presence of a certified shorthand reporter to serve as an official pro tempore reporter.
 The party will compensate the pro tempore reporter and the stenographic notes of such reporter will be handled pursuant to Government Code section 69955.
-In addition, a pro tempore reporter reporter reporter and up to the time the verdict is received by the Court.
+In addition, a pro tempore reporter reporter reporting a jury trial will remain within ten (10) minutes of the courthouse during jury deliberations and up to the time the verdict is received by the Court.
 (1/1/19, 1/1/20, 7/1/20, 1/1/22)